Syncthing Review 2021

 One of the primary advantages of using Syncthing is that there are no third-party cloud storage services.
 You control the destination where your data is stored and backed up.
 When using Syncthing, you can assign a computer, server, or any other hardware to store your data.
 This is what is known as BYO cloud model, where you provide the hardware and the software runs on it.

 As we mentioned earlier, Syncthing is free and open source software (FOSS).
 You do not have to pay or subscribe to Syncthing to use it compatible platforms.
 However, Syncthing is crowd-sourced and accepts donations in the form of Bitcoin or through credit card payments.

 Our Syncthing review revealed that the software is compatible with popular operating systems such as Windows, Mac OS X, Android, and Linux.
 You can also use Syncthing on FreeBSD, Solaris, Dragonfly BSD, NetBSD, and OpenBSD.
 Just download the service directly from Syncthing’s official website and you’ll be ready to sync files from one device to another.

 For Android users, download the app from Google Play Store.
 On the contrary, Syncthing also offers its app on F-Droid for users who don’t prefer using the Play Store.

 Sadly, the service is not yet compatible with iOS devices.
 According to Syncthing’s forum, beta testing is underway for an iOS app.
 You can download the beta version of Syncthing on your iOS device, but it has limited features such as partial synchronization.
-Syncthing has not yet confirm an exact release date for an iOS app; probably we will see an app after successful rounds of beta testing.
+Syncthing has not yet confirmed an exact release date for an iOS app; probably, we will see an app after successful beta testing rounds.

 Syncthing Staggered File Versioning